9 Glossary

 • Dictionary

 The dictionary is a repository of CPE names and metadata.
 Every name defines a single class of an IT product.
-The dictionary specification describes the processes for using the dictionary, e.g., searching for a specific name or for entries belonging to a more general class.
+The dictionary specification describes the processes for using the dictionary, for example searching for a specific name or for entries belonging to a more general class.

 • Applicability Language